Chromecast vs. Apple TV (2020): Do You Want a Remote?

 - You can use your iPhone as the remote too with the Remote app or through the control center.

-- Cons: 1.
-The stream doesn’t always work flawlessly, and it takes awhile to appear on the TV.
-2. If your phone loses connection with Chromecast (which happens frequently), it’s hard to change what’s playing.
-3. The cast button doesn’t always show up on your phone when it should.
+- The cast button doesn’t always show up on your iOS phones when it should.
 Force quitting the app usually fixes this.

-- I prefer a TV interface, but there are exceptions where casting is a better option.
-For example, casting YouTube TV is a brilliant experience.
+- I prefer an interface on my TV, but there are exceptions where casting is a better option.
+For example, casting YouTube TV and YouTube is a brilliant experience.
 It’s easier to sort through channels with your fingers than with a remote.
-It’s more intimate.
+It’s a more intimate experience.

-- You can stream most of the major services, as long as there’s a “cast” button inside the phone app.
+- You can stream most of the major services from your phone, as long as there’s a “cast” button inside the app.

 - Compatible services include Netflix, YouTube TV, Google Play, Hulu, Showtime, Sling, Vudu, HBO, Amazon Prime Video, Spotify, and Pandora.
 (The entire list is here).